spatie/laravel-settings/README.md

 When using global casts, the package will again try to deduce the type of property it's casting.
 In this case, it can only use the property type or try to infer the type of the property's docblock.

 A global cast should be configured in the `settings.php` config file and always has a specific (set) of type(s) it works on.
-These types can be a particular class, a group of classes implementing an interface, or a set of classes extending from another class.
+These types can be a particular class, a group of classes implementing an interface, or a group of classes extending from another class.

 A good example here is the `DateTimeInterfaceCast` we've added by default in the config.
 It is defined in the config as such: